sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_19_CommentsInPythonProgramming/Q_19_CommentsInPythonProgramming_Quiz.md

 **Description**

-a) Comment line explains what is the purpose of the next line of the code.

-b) Comment line explains what is the purpose of the next line of the code.

-c) Comment line explains what is the purpose of the next line of the code.
+Comment line explains what is the purpose of the next line of the code.

-d) It is not correct.

 ---
 ---